SebastianTirsen/ms4-vintage-furniture/README.md

 Implementation:
 A support page will be added that contains a template with text inputs, this will allow users to contact the site owner.
-The information is stored in the Django collection called support.
+The information is stored in the Postgress collection called supports.
 A  message is displayed to alert the user that the support message was sent successfully.

 User Story:
-> * As a user, I want read other customers opinions about the store and to inform other customers of my opinion of the store.
+> As a user, I want read other customers opinions about the store and to inform other customers of my opinion of the store.

 Acceptance Criteria:
-* All posted ratings must be displayed to users.
+* All posted ratings must be displayed to all users.
 * Users should be able to read all the reviews and ratings.
 * Users that are logged in should be able to give a rating and write a review and save it for others to read.
 * Users that are logged in should be able to edit their own posted ratings.
 * Users that are logged in should be able to delete their own posted ratings.

 Implementation:
 A "Rate Us" page will be acessible on the navigation menu visible to all users.
 The page will display all the ratings and reviews made by all users.
 The ratings page will display a button for adding a new rating and review text.
 All the ratings made by all users will be displayed on the page.
 Two buttons will be visible to the side of the ratings made py the logged in user, for deleting and editing their own rating.
-The ratings and reviews information will be stored in a Django database collection called ratings.
+The ratings and reviews information will be stored in a Postgress database collection called ratings.

+User Story:
+> As a user I want a fast, easy to use and secure checkout and payment.

+Acceptance Criteria:
+* a summary of all the items i want to buy.
+* A easy to use checkout process.
+* A secure confirmation that the order has been registered.

+Implementation:
+The shopping dolly page gives the users an easy way to get a summary of all the furniture that they want to order.
+The checokut process are easy and made secure by using Stripe payments by card nymber input.
+When the user clicks the button to complete the order a message shows to confirm that the order was successfully processed.
+The order is assigned a unique order number that is visible in the confiormation message.
+A confirmation email will be sent to the users registered email.
+A confirmation page is also shown with all the information regarding the order displayed.

 ### **The Skeleton Plane**
 #### Wireframes